rolandyuwy/tp/docs/UserGuide.md

 * The order of the descriptions does not matter. e.g. `Cake Fish` will match `Fish Cake`.
 * Only full words in description will be matched. e.g. `fis` will not match `fish`.
 * Food items with description matching at least one keyword will be returned (i.e `OR` search). e.g. `fish` will return `Fish Cake`, `Tuna Fish`.
 * The expiry date field only accepts a date in the format of `DD-MM-YYYY` or `DD/MM/YYYY`.
+The year must be between 2020 and 2120, both inclusive.
 * The priority field can either be `high`, `medium` or `low`.
 * The tag field accepts `alphanumeric`, `whitespaces` and these special characters: `#$%&-()`.
   * Tags with only whitespace(s) are not allowed.